Keep your personal data safe with Avast Mobile Security for Android.

 Use a secure browser.
 Not only is online tracking is one of the most common ways that companies mine your data, but using Incognito mode won’t hide you from sophisticated online surveillance tools like tracking cookies and device fingerprinting.
 A dedicated anti-tracking browser, such as Avast Secure Browser, uses advanced anti-fingerprinting technology so you can browse privately and keep your info out of data brokers’ hands.

 These are great privacy habits to adopt.
 But if you’ve been using the internet for years, you’re already in thousands of personal information databases.
 To make removal easy, consider using a service like Avast BreachGuard to handle it for you.
-Avast BreachGuard will send automated removal requests on your behalf so you can take back control of your data.
+Avast BreachGuard is an identity theft protection tool that will send automated removal requests on your behalf so you can take back control of your data.
 Plus, you’ll get 24/7 privacy risk monitoring.

 Data brokers are often invisible and seemingly unstoppable — but you have the power to fight back.
 Use Avast BreachGuard as your privacy champion, and we’ll battle the brokers for you in three distinct ways: